 Scholarship Committee Goals

-Support African-American high school seniors in the San Francisco Bay Area with $500+ donations to support their continued education.
+Support high school seniors in disadvantaged / disinvested communities in San Francisco and Alameda counties with $500+ donations to support their continued education.
 Interested students can apply to our Dr. Vivien T. Thomas Scholarship noted below.

 Scholarships awarded since our launch in 2021: